decode-detroit/apollo/README.md

 If you would like realtime backup of the media playlist for intant recovery, install a Redis server on your machine.
 The most up-to-date instructions for installing Redis can be found here: https://redis.io/.

-The default configuration should work just fine, and Minerva will update the settings to make sure every change is written to the disk.
-To connect to the backup server, use the commandline option -b or --backup.
+The default configuration should work just fine, and Apollo will update the settings to make sure every change is written to the disk.
+To connect to the backup server, use the commandline option '-b' or '--backup'.
 The typical server location is redis://127.0.0.1:6379.

 ## Raspberry Pi-like Systems (ARM)